V-Sekai/manuals/docs/decisions/20211101-rank-skeleton-bone-names-with-catboost.md

   + bpr from Quora
 * Rejection Reason:
   + Bpr from Quora is not used in production.

+* Option:
+  + dlrm from facebook
+* Rejection Reason:
+  + Too difficult to run

 ## If this enhancement will not be used often, can it be worked around with a few lines of script?